|Theme:||The triumphal entry into Jerusalem. Palm Sunday Year A|

 |Object:||Palm Branches and a long piece of fabric to be worn like a cloak.|

 |Scripture:||A very large crowd spread their cloaks on the road, while others cut branches from the trees and spread them on the road.
 Matthew 21:8 (NIV)|

 In the day when Jesus lived, many people wore a garment called a cloak.
-It was a loose outer garment similar to a cape and, like the Superheroes' cape, it served many purposes.
+It was a loose outer garment similar to the cape that the super heroes wore.
 It provided them protection against the harsh winds and blowing sand in the desert.
 It also provided protection from the hot desert sun.
 In our Bible lesson today, we will see a very unusual way the people used their cloaks.

 Jesus and his disciples were walking toward Jerusalem and had stopped near a small village called Bethphage.
 Jesus sent two of his disciples to go on ahead into the village.
 He told them that when they got there, they would find a donkey and her colt which they were to bring back to him.
 Of course the disciples were a bit concerned because they imagined that these animals might belong to someone who might not appreciate having their animals taken.
 Jesus simply told them, "Tell them that the Lord needs them and they will let you have them."
 So the disciples went into town and sure enough, there was a donkey and her colt.
 They grabbed them and as they were leaving, someone asked why they were taking the animals.
 They answered, "It is for the Lord."
 And the people let them take them just as Jesus had said they would.
 When they arrived back at the camp, the disciples took their cloaks and put them on the donkey to make a nice soft seat for Jesus.
 Jesus got on the donkey and headed toward Jerusalem.